Everything going wrong?

 When events such as sickness, injury, misadventure or other circumstances beyond your control affect your performance in an assessment or exam, the University may grant you special consideration with regard to an assessment.
 Such special consideration is usually in the form of allowing extensions for submitting assessment work, additional assessment or allowing you to sit an exam after the exam date.

-Any application for special consideration must be made as soon as possible and within 3 days of the due date of the specific piece of assessment.
+Any application for special consideration must be made as soon as possible and within 3 working days of the due date of the specific piece of assessment.
 Applications will only be accepted after this time in exceptional circumstances.
-You will also need to advise your faculty and see if there are local requirements.
 Speak to the lecturer for your individual course as soon as possible and consult your Course Guide.

 Circumstances where applications will be granted: